Wills and Probate Lawyers

 Wills

-Wills are not just a tool for the elderly or for the wealthy — they are an important legal arrangement to ensure that, whatever your circumstances, you have the peace of mind of knowing your affairs are in order following your death.
+Wills are not just a tool for the elderly or for high net worth individuals — they are an important legal arrangement to ensure that, whatever your circumstances, you have the peace of mind of knowing your affairs are in order following your death.
 Benefits of having a will include:

 - Unmarried partners cannot inherit from each other unless there is a will, so the death of one partner may create serious financial problems for the remaining partner and any children.